Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Modeling

-The interpretation of our model is slightly different.
-We reiterate $u(x,t)$ denotes the minimum achievable distance to the desired endpoint given that the vehicle is in position $x$ at time $t$.
+The interpretation of our model is slightly different since $u(x,t)$ denotes some measure of optimal distance to the endpoint.
 Like $\tau(x,t)$, given stationary obstacles and mild conditions on the dynamics, this function will become constant in finite time: for any compact spatial domain $\Omega,$ there is a time horizon $T^* = T^*(\Omega) >0$ such that $u(x,T^*) = 0,$ and then $u(x,t) = 0$ for all $t > T^*.$ In essence, this says that given enough time, there are paths which can reach the desired final point.
 However, in this case, optimality of a trajectory is judged solely in view of ``distance to the desired endpoint" so any path that reaches the final endpoint is equally optimal.
 Because of this, choosing the time horizon optimally becomes important.
 Specifically, given a point $x$, define $t_x = \inf\{t > 0 \, : \, u(x,t) = 0\}.$ If $T > t_x$ (and if the vehicle satisfies a small-time local controllability condition \cite{STLC}), then there will be infinitely many ``optimal" paths from $x$ to $x_f$ since there is more time that needed in order to reach the final point.
 In this case, we would like the optimal path which requires the minimal time to traverse.
 In order to resolve the minimal time path beginning from a point $x$, we need to actually use $t_x$ as the time horizon.

 This causes some difficulty because resolving $t_x$ for a given point $x$ requires reformulating the problem in terms of $\tau(x,t)$ as discussed above.
 Empirically, this affects the numerical methods as well, as we discuss in section \ref{results}.
 Before this, we address one further modeling concern.